 We use your date of birth to make sure that you are 18 years old when the conference starts.

 We use your email-address and phone number to contact you about your application.
 Usually we get in contact via email.
+Should you wish to receive our newsletter, we will also use your email to send it to you after the event.

 We use the information about your studies/occupation together with the CV and letter of motivation you are providing, to determine whether you will be a good fit for our conference as well as which committee is the right one for you.